roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

 ## Adding a Cat "Details" Page

-Usually the "index" view showing all cats would only show a "summary" of each cat's info.
+Typically, the _index_ page showing all cats would only show a "summary" of each cat's info.
 For example, just their "name" perhaps.

-Showing the "details" for an object in the database is typically reserved for a separate view that is activated by clicking on that summary info - in this case, the cat's "card" in _index.html_.
+It's common to show the "details" for an object in the database using a separate page that is activated by clicking on that summary info - in this case, the cat's "card" in **index.html**.

 #### Typical Process to Add Functionality to an App

-<p style="color:red">Remember, nothing is going to happen unless an HTTP request leaves the browser informing the server what the app wants to do.</p>
+Remember, nothing is going to happen unless an HTTP request leaves the browser informing the server what the app wants to do.

 When adding additional functionality to a web app we need to do the following: